Onychomycosis is a fungal infection of the nails.

 (See also Overview of Nail Disorders.)

 About 10% of people have onychomycosis, which most often affects the toenails rather than the fingernails.
-It is most prevalent among older people, particularly men, and people with poor circulation in the feet (peripheral arterial disease [ see Foot care]), diabetes ( see Foot problems in diabetes), a weakened immune system (caused by a disorder or drug), athlete's foot, or nail dystrophies.
+It is most prevalent among older people, particularly men, and people with poor circulation in the feet (peripheral arterial disease [see Foot Care]), diabetes (see Foot Problems in Diabetes), a weakened immune system (caused by a disorder or medication), athlete's foot, or nail dystrophies.

 Causes of Onychomycosis